sphinx-doc/sphinx/doc/intro.rst

 Prerequisites
 -------------

 Sphinx needs at least **Python 3.5** to run.
-It also depends on 3rd party libraries such as docutils_ and jinja2_, but it is automatically installed when sphinx is installed.
+It also depends on 3rd party libraries such as docutils_ and jinja2_, but they are automatically installed when sphinx is installed.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _docutils: http://docutils.sourceforge.net/